Dashlander/HRCTF23/README.md

-Files and Solutions for the questions in the HackRush CTF challenge of 2023.
+Questions in the HackRush CTF challenge of 2023.

-Learnt a lot like creating questions from scrath and how to fuck up hosting servers.
+Learnt a lot like creating questions from scratch and how to fuck up hosting servers.
 Good Times.

 You can try solving some questions if you want, but this is just for my own reference.
 Will post Solutions, but not sure when.